ligams/hddcoin-blockchain/README.md

 ***********************************************
 # UPDATE/UPGRADE INSTRUCTIONS:

-You can update HDDcoin from a previous version by downloading and installing the latest executable for your operating system, available from the correct **Releases page**, as described above, or by building from source:
+You can update HDDcoin from a previous version by downloading and installing the latest executable for your operating system, available from the **Releases page**, or by building from source:

 ```
 # Checkout the source and update